Removable edges in cubic matching covered graphs

-{As examples for Proposition \ref{pro:easy}, we can verify that all bold edges in Figure \ref{fig:2}, Figures \ref{fig:263}(a)-(g) satisfy the condition of the proposition and, hence removable.
-On the other hand, let's consider the graph as shown in Figure \ref{fig:1}(d).
-We can see that every edge in $G[{X}]$ is removable but does not admit the condition of Proposition \ref{pro:easy}, where $X$ is the set of the three vertices in the central triangle of $G$.}
+{As examples for Lemma \ref{pro:easy}, we can verify that all bold edges in Figures \ref{fig:2}-\ref{fig:265} satisfy the condition of the proposition and, hence removable (the graph in each figure is the subgraph induced by $G[X]$, and we assume that every edge in $\partial (X)$ is depended by some edge in $E( G[\overline{X}])$, where $\partial (X)$ is a good 3-cut of $G$).
+On the other hand, let's consider the graph $G$ as shown in Figure \ref{fig:1}(c).
+We can see that every edge in $G[{X}]$ is removable but does not admit the condition of Lemma \ref{pro:easy}, where $X$ is the set of the three vertices in the central triangle of $G$.}